RicardoCampos/Rsc.HttpClient/Readme.md

 * **CircuitBreaker** - a configurable, threadsafe implementation of the circuit breaker pattern.
 * **HttpClientRegister** - a threadsafe service register, promoting reuse of the client objects.
 * **IRetryStrategy<T>** - an interface for you to implement your own strategies.
 You could be specific with certain Exception types, add in reporting and so on.
+* **HttpRequestOptions** - A wrapper class so you can supply additional options to your request- a function to add headers, an overriding retry strategy or a timeout.

 ###Rules of thumb